MultiplEYE-COST/wg1-experiment-implementation/README.md

 If you would like to contribute, please read the following guidelines: [CONTRIBUTING.md](guidelines/markdown/CONTRIBUTING.md) and contact [multipleye@cl.uzh.ch](mailto:multipleye@cl.uzh.ch).

+> :bangbang::bangbang::bangbang::bangbang:
+> **Important**: Please make sure to have the most recent version of the enviornment and the dependencies installed.
+> If you have created the env before July 27, 2024, please make sure to update the environment.
+It is best to just
+> create a new clean env and install all the dependencies again.
+You do not have to reinstall anaconda or so.
+> :bangbang::bangbang::bangbang::bangbang:

 ## Contents
 - [Installation](#installation)
 - [Run the experiment without an eye-tracker](#run-the-dummy-experiment)